by Maddie Robertson

 “I love Marian, and if anything, this situation brought me closer to my school and made me realize how much I truly appreciate it,” Peal said.

 Indeed, Marian’s atmosphere is much different than that of a traditional high school’s.
 While safety is still a top concern, the means of achieving it are much different.
 Parking lots and student spaces are monitored by security men Richard Hutfless and Wayne Downey instead of an official police officer.
 Though they have the option to, Marian girls do not keep locks on their lockers.
-Instead, hallway security cameras are utilized when instances of theft occur.
+Instead, hallway security cameras are utilized when rare instances of theft occur.

 In addition to what is already being done, Marian is taking several other safety precautions to ensure the school’s safety.
 “We will be increasing the number of cameras on the campus and adding some additional security for evening events.
 We will frequently remind students to lock their cars.
 Also, never prop doors open and the adults in the building will be double checking to see that outside doors are locked,” Principal Mrs. Susie Sullivan said.